mcguffin/Benzinova-Font/README.md

 The Benzinova font family is a work in progress.
 In the future the Benzinova is supposed to cover all font weights from 100 (Thin) to 900 (Black).
-The aim is to achieve reliable numeric relationships between the font weights, having the Black weight being 9 times thicker than the Thin one.
+The aim is to achieve reliable numeric relationships between the font weights, having the Black weight being exactly 9 times thicker than the Thin one.

 The font editor is [RoboFont](http://robofont.com/).
-Different widths will be achieved using [Interpoltion Matrix](https://github.com/loicsander/Robofont-scripts/tree/master/Interpolation%20Matrix) by Loïc Sander
+Different widths and weights will be achieved using [Interpoltion Matrix](https://github.com/loicsander/Robofont-scripts/tree/master/Interpolation%20Matrix) by Loïc Sander

 Charcters
 ---------